NordicPlayground/TechDocs-style-guide/docs/grammar/nouns-pronouns.md

 * Meet with up to 250 people.
 * All they need is a phone or internet connection.
 * The company upgraded its cloud storage solution to Microsoft Azure.

+## Pronoun reference distance

+Pronouns create links between sentences.
+The further apart a pronoun sits from what it represents, the harder readers work to maintain understanding.

+### Test your pronoun links

+Apply this test when editing: Can you identify what a pronoun represents within three seconds?
+If you hesitate, your readers will too.

+Problem indicators:
+* Multiple nouns appear between the pronoun and its reference
+* The pronoun starts a new paragraph or section
+* Two or more items could logically fit as the pronoun's reference
+* The sentence remains unclear even after rereading the previous sentence

+### Strengthen weak pronoun links

+**Technique 1: Repeat the specific term**

+Replace the pronoun with the exact technical term, even if repetition seems awkward:

+* Weak link: "Configure the UART baud rate before enabling DMA transfers.
+It must match the peripheral clock frequency."
+* Strong: "Configure the UART baud rate before enabling DMA transfers.
+The baud rate must match the peripheral clock frequency."

+**Technique 2: Add identifying context**

+Keep the pronoun but add qualifying words that narrow the reference:

+* Weak link: "The application allocates memory for packet buffers and protocol headers.
+These consume approximately 4 KB."
+* Strong: "The application allocates memory for packet buffers and protocol headers.
+These allocations consume approximately 4 KB."

+**Technique 3: Restructure for proximity**

+Move the pronoun closer to what it represents, or combine sentences:

+* Separated: "Power consumption increases when multiple radio protocols operate simultaneously.
+The nRF5340 manages this through dynamic switching.
+It reduces current draw during idle periods."
+* Proximate: "The nRF5340 manages power consumption when multiple radio protocols operate simultaneously.
+The SoC reduces current draw during idle periods through dynamic switching."

+### Paragraph and section boundaries

+Pronouns rarely work well across these boundaries.
+Reintroduce the specific term:

+* Across boundary: "The I2C controller supports clock stretching for slow peripherals.\n\n**Configuration steps**\n\nIt requires specific register settings."
+* Reintroduced: "The I2C controller supports clock stretching for slow peripherals.\n\n**Configuration steps**\n\nThe I2C controller requires specific register settings."

+### Demonstrative pronouns in technical contexts

+Words like "this," "that," "these," and "those" work as pointers but need clear targets in technical writing:

+* Pointer without target: "Enable interrupt handling and configure priority levels.
+This improves response time."
+  - Question: What improves response time?
+Enabling?
+Configuring?
+Both?
+* Pointer with target: "Enable interrupt handling and configure priority levels.
+This configuration improves response time."

+Common additions that clarify demonstrative pronouns:
+* this → this setting, this approach, this configuration
+* that → that value, that register, that specification
+* these → these parameters, these functions, these requirements
+* those → those addresses, those peripherals, those constraints

+### Ownership pronouns in hardware descriptions

+Possessive pronouns (its, their) become ambiguous when describing interconnected hardware:

+* Ambiguous ownership: "Connect the debugger to the target board through the SWD interface.
+Check its voltage level before powering on."
+  - Whose voltage?
+Debugger's?
+Board's?
+Interface's?
+* Clear ownership: "Connect the debugger to the target board through the SWD interface.
+Check the target board's voltage level before powering on."

+### Technical review checklist

+During editing, mark each pronoun and verify:
+1. Does one specific term fit this pronoun?
+2. Could a different term also fit logically?
+3. Would a new reader identify the reference immediately?

+If you answer "no" to question 1 or "yes" to question 2, replace the pronoun with its specific reference.